tonistubin/GCD_CourseAssignment/README.md

 ##Creating a tidy dataset for Coursera’s Getting and Cleaning Data course

 File __run_analysis.R__ includes the function that produces the final clean dataset (__cleanData.txt__).
-Original files, where the data was obtained, can be downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+Original files where the data was obtained can be downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 __run_analysis.R__ works as intended when placed in the root folder of the downloaded original dataset.